“Could it be that Jesus Christ was schizophrenic?” Dr. Lear queried at the beginning of tonight’s class.

 “Crap,” Sally whispered again.

+My classmates eyes turned toward me.
 At that point, I said, “Hey, y’all, I defended Jesus, not that he needs me to, but I don’t know anything about Paul.
 Someone else will have to defend him.”

 Then I wrote in my notes: “Jesus – 1; Dr. Lear – 0; Humankind – W.”